 - Elevate your burned arm or leg above the level of your heart as often as you can.
 This will help decrease swelling and pain.
 Prop your burned arm or leg on pillows or blankets to keep it elevated comfortably.

-Your muscles and joints may not work well after a second degree burn.
+- Go to physical therapy, if directed.
+Your muscles and joints may not work well after a second-degree burn.
 A physical therapist teaches you exercises to help improve movement and strength, and to decrease pain.